 Deactivating Your Account and Managing Privacy Settings

 You can request that your account be deactivated at any time by contacting us.
 When your account is deactivated, your user profile and all public activities (such as comments) will be hidden.
-To unsubscribe from our newsletters, click on the link at the bottom of a newsletter you have received.
+If you subscribed to our newsletters and wish to unsubscribe, please click on the link at the bottom of a newsletter you have received.

 How to Review, Change and Update Information You Provided that We Collected

 You can login to your profile on the Website and edit or update your information.
 You may also ask to have your data deleted.
 Please contact us at email@example.com to have your data deleted.

 Upon request, we will collect any information we have stored in our system from your use of the Website, provide it as one or more file downloads in a secure location.